facebookresearch/demucs/README.md

 If you do not have enough memory on your GPU, simply add `-d cpu` to the command line to use the CPU.
 With Demucs, processing time should be roughly equal to 1.5 times the duration of the track.

-## Calling from another Python code
+## Calling from another Python program

 The main function provides a `opt` parameter as a simple API.
 You can just pass the parsed command line as this parameter:
 ```python